 Level 3: Course numbers 8500 and above: Doctoral seminar

 In consultation with their faculty advisors, STM students may cross-register into courses at other universities and schools of theology through the following consortia: the Boston Theological Institute, the Consortium, and the Graduate Consortium in Women’s Studies.
 More information is available in the University Policies and Procedures Graduate Catalog.
 Students can register for courses at BTI institutions by visiting the BTI website: www.bostontheological.org.
 Note that 50% of coursework required for a Boston College degree must be taken at Boston College and that 50% of coursework for an ecclesiastical degree (S.T.B., S.T.L., S.T.D.) must be taken with the Ecclesiastical Faculty of the STM.

-Directed research may be pursued on a specialized topic not currently covered in the curriculum, depending on the availability of faculty to work with a student.
+Directed research may be pursued on a specialized topic not currently covered in the course offerings in the same year, depending on the availability of faculty to work with a student.
 Ordinarily only one such project may be undertaken in the course of a master’s program.
 Subject matter and requirements must be worked out with the professor.
-The agreement must be put in writing on a Readings and Research form, obtainable through the STM Service Center, signed by both the student and faculty member, and approved by the Associate Dean for Academic Affairs.
+The agreement must be put in writing on a Readings and Research form signed by both the student and faculty member, and approved by the Associate Dean for Academic Affairs.

 In order to graduate, your graduation date must match your graduation date listed in Agora.
 If not, you must contact STM’s Assistant Director for Financial Aid and Academic Services to have this corrected.
 Follow the instructions below to ensure you have completed all requirements.

 Submitting your Ph.D.
 Dissertation

 Ph.D.
 Students should consult the website of the Graduate School of Arts and Sciences www.bc.edu/gsas for further instructions on dissertation submission.

 Submitting your S.T.D.
 Dissertation